Slyracoon23/agent-bench-optimizer/README.md

 ## Overview

-Agent Bench provides a comprehensive toolkit for defining, testing, and optimizing AI agents.
+Prompt Spec provides a comprehensive toolkit for defining, testing, and optimizing AI agents.
 It allows you to:

 - Define agent specifications in a structured YAML format
 - Run automated tests to evaluate agent performance